Aouq/Cleaning-dirty-data/README.md

 ---

-## Project 2: Statistical Modeling & Root Cause Analysis for Ventura Bus Lines
+## Project 2: Statistical Modeling & Root Cause Analysis

 This project showcases the ability to use statistical modeling to uncover the root causes of operational issues and provide data-driven business recommendations, directly aligning with the needs of the Data Analyst role at Ventura.